 Who wants the beer and why do they want it?
 There’s a little more to writing users stories then that, but you get the idea.

 Points represent the relative complexity of a feature story.
 “In epic” stories are pointed by the epic team.
-Stories that don’t fit within an epic are pointed with the entire team in our weekly engineering meetings.
+Stories that do not fall within an epic are sent to either to ST6 or the appropriate Functional Advocate.
+From there they are estimated and prioritized.

 |0||This is a trivial change that you wouldn’t write a test for.
 If you think you want to write a test, then it gets at least 1 point.|